v-limo/todo_app/README.md

 # Description

 This is very simple fullstack platform built with Reactjs, Express, MongoDB & Redux Toolkit This app includes profiles, authentication and many more features.
+Mixture of Javascript and Typescript and not currently maintained

 ## Features